Civitas used The Predictive Index and talent optimization to scale its hiring—and empower its people to grow.

 “Regardless of how much experience you have, you’re going to get coached on something.
 There’s going to be something you can improve on to benefit the organization.”

 According to Ormsbee-Hale, PI has proved instrumental in developing employees within the organization.
-One tool that’s been especially helpful is PI Team Work Styles, which helps leadership find the right balance of behaviors within teams.
+One tool that’s been especially helpful is PI Team Work Styles (now PI Team Discovery), which helps leadership find the right balance of behaviors within teams.

 “I have an incredible people ops manager, Emily, on my team.
 When you look at our profiles, we’re the complete opposite,” he acknowledged.
 “PI helped us see how that’s really a strength and a positive—and how we benefit and support each other.”